unopiaofrol/MLOps/README.md

 4. Researching available data.

-   - Your have sourced a validated raw data set.
+   - You have sourced a validated raw data set.
 The data is saved in the CSV file [2.1.2.Diabeties_Sample_Data.csv](/2.Model_Development/2.1.Data_Wrangling/2.1.2.Diabeties_Sample_Data.csv).

      > [!Important]
      > The information and ranges provided below are to help students understand the domain of the data, it is not intended as medical or diagnostic advice.